 Citrus

-Citrus canker is caused by a bacteria that penetrates citrus trees through stomata or wounded tissue.The disease favors high humidity that is combined with warm weather conditions.
-Citrus canker can spread by winds, rain or water splashes, and it can be transmitted mechanically through using contaminated tools.
+Citrus canker is caused by bacteria that penetrate citrus trees through stomata or wounded tissue.
+Citrus leaf miner damage, for example, increases the risk of infection.
+The disease favors high humidity that is combined with warm weather conditions.
+The citrus canker life cycle continues as the disease is spread by winds, rain, or water splashes.
+It can also be transmitted mechanically by using contaminated tools.
+Canker lesions ooze bacterial material that then spread and infects other plants.
+New outbreaks of citrus canker usually happen when new shoots are coming out and fruits start to develop.

 Sanitation: Removing and destroying infected plant parts and residues using sterile pruning tools helps to diminish the overall spread of citrus canker.
 It is essential that the equipment and the workers in infected regions go through a disinfection process too.
 Equipment can be disinfected and treated with an approved disinfectant.
 Large scale quarantine measures often take place in regions where citrus canker is yet to be endemic to prevent the introduction of the bacteria.
 The risk of introducing citrus canker to disease-free countries gives raise to strict restriction measures that are implemented on citrus importation.